A food research and development company: foiled by factors far beyond our control

 Marketing proved to be a significant challenge in this industry.
 Established players have a significant advantage in terms of brand recognition and marketing budget.
 Even if we had managed to carve out a niche within the market, achieving substantial growth would have been extremely difficult.

 A friend who started a health-focused juice company in Kathmandu a few years after us encountered similar challenges.
 Targeting the same market as ours, he offered products with minimal added sugar.
 His ultimate goal, the best-case scenario, was to achieve “2% of what Coke does.”
 Even with this modest ambition, he faced significant obstacles.
-Existing conglomerates used their immense marketing power to undermine his company and product.
+Existing conglomerates used their strong marketing power to undermine his company and product.
 One competitor even threatened to create a direct competitor and force him out of the market if he didn’t “cooperate.”
 While reaching that level of success would have been a significant achievement, our company was nowhere near that level.

 The Market Today